Wilaak/Route2/README.md

 ## Route Groups

 Route groups make it easy to organize related routes and share common attributes—such as middleware or parameter expressions—across multiple routes.
 Groups can be nested, and nested groups automatically inherit attributes from their parent, much like variable scopes.

+> **Note**: A route group only applies if the request URI begins with the group's prefix.
+If it doesn't, the group and its routes will be skipped.

 To group routes under a common prefix, use the `group()` method.
 All routes defined within the group will share the specified prefix and any attributes you assign: